 Dr. Elizabeth Kavaler, Urologist and Uro-gynecologist, offers surgical and non-surgical solutions for pelvic organ prolapse at Total Urology Care of NY.

-Pelvic organ prolapse occurs when laxity of the ligaments and muscles that surround the vagina result in the neighboring organs falling into the vaginal canal.
-It presents with a feeling of pressure in the vagina, the presence of a ball of tissue coming through the vaginal opening, or the sensation that a tampon is stuck in the vagina.
-Occasionally prolapse can distort the anatomy causing obstruction to the urinary tract.
+Pelvic organ prolapse occurs when laxity of the ligaments and muscles that surround the vagina cause the neighboring organs to fall into the vaginal canal.
+It presents with a feeling of pressure in the vagina, like the presence of a ball of tissue coming through the vaginal opening, or the sensation that a tampon is stuck in the vagina.
+It can be alarming for a woman to experience pelvic organ prolapse, but it is not dangerous.
+It is correctable with safe and effective treatments.
 Approximately fifty percent of women who have experienced childbirth have varying degrees of pelvic organ prolapse.
-It can be alarming for a woman to experience pelvic organ prolapse, but it is not dangerous, and it is correctable with safe and effective treatments.

 Four organs can collapse into the vaginal canal.
 They include the bladder (anterior vaginal wall prolapse or a cystocele), the uterus (apical or uterine prolapse), the rectum (posterior vaginal wall prolapse or a rectocele), and the small intestine (enterocele).
-It is difficult, or nearly impossible, for a woman to know which organ or organs have fallen without an examination.
+It is difficult, or nearly impossible, for a woman to know which organ or organs have fallen.
+Dr. Kavaler will be able to tell her upon examination.

 Treatments include pelvic organ muscle exercises, (which can be performed with the guidance of a specialty trained physical therapist), the use of a pessary (a silicone disc that is inserted into the vagina and can be fitted in the office), or surgery.